Meet Our Team

 As a founding director of our non-profit, Harrison is dedicated to MagicAid’s mission.
 He is involved with all activities of the organization and has a special interest in our medical school and research programs.
 An elected member of the Sigma Xi Research Society, Harrison is MagicAid's Research Director.
 He helps develop our studies with investigators, ensure quality of the projects, and has presented MagicAid research internationally.

 When not studying or in the hospital, Harrison enjoys running, cooking, chocolate, and water sports.
 He currently resides in Long Island, NY where he enjoys playing with his dog Milo and the cold, snowy winters (which Milo does not appreciate as much).

 Born and raised on Long Island, Sean Randazzo has spent the past ten years serving his community as a firefighter, including two years as captain.
 Realizing he had a passion for the fast-paced and unpredictable environment of the emergency services, he went on to care for the residents and guests of New York City, where he worked as a paramedic for FDNY.
-Not wanting to be confined to an ambulance his entire career, Sean got his bachelor’s degree in biochemistry and began Stony Brook School of Medicine in the summer of 2016.
+Not wanting to be confined to an ambulance his entire career, Sean received his medical doctorate at Stony Brook School of Medicine in 2020.

-Upon starting medical school, Sean discovered MagicAid and caught the magic bug.
+Upon starting medical school in 2016, Sean discovered MagicAid and caught the magic bug.
 He loves performing, working with children, and bringing the wonders of magic to patients and students alike.
 He is committed to sharing the MagicAid experience with healthcare providers and students, and is constantly working to expand MagicAid’s reach.

 Sean currently serves as Lead Instructor, Curriculum Advisor, and Board Director for MagicAid.